hasura/ndc-spec/specification/src/specification/queries/field-selection.md

 The [schema response](../schema/object-types.md) will specify which fields take arguments via its respective `arguments` key.

 - If a field has any arguments specified, then all arguments must be provided when that field is queried
-- A literal argument `null` value may be used for optional arguments
+- Literal argument `null` values may be used for nullable arguments

 For example: